ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _Holmes County Republican._](https://chroniclingamerica.loc.gov/lccn/sn84028821/1873-06-19/ed-1/seq-4)

 #### 1873-06-19 &middot; Millersburg, Holmes Co., O. [Ohio]

 <table style="width: 100%;"><tr><td style="width: 50%">

-ucia ju utiicr
-parts of the state been troubled
-with them, . and what is. their
-name?
-We have to stand &#x27; guard
-with a shot-gun, or my hives
-would bs depleted in afewday
-siuas.iob utterly IruimxL ii U

-Everlasting Fence Posts.

-by
-lit­
-tle the
-and
-one
-in
-the
-in
-if
-a
 &quot;I discovered many years ago
 that wood could be made&#x27; to last
 longer than iron jn . the . ground,